Jan Leeming: Money for Nothing

-Celebrity edition.
-Leeming donated the money raised to Brooke, Action for Working Horses and Donkeys.
+Leeming donated the money raised in the celebrity edition to Brooke, Action for Working Horses and Donkeys.

-The Real Marigold on Tour - Cuba
+The Real Marigold on Tour – Cuba

-Leeming joined Miriam Margolyes, Wayne Sleep and Bobby George in BBC One programme 'The Real Marigold on Tour' when they visited Cuba to look at how Cubans treat their elderly and the way the elderly spend their retirement.
-She also went on a date with a local.
+Leeming joined Miriam Margolyes, Wayne Sleep and Bobby George in the BBC One programme The Real Marigold on Tour when they visited Cuba to look at how Cubans treat their elderly and the way the elderly spend their retirement.

-The Real Marigold on Tour - Argentina
+The Real Marigold on Tour – Argentina

-In February 2019, Leeming joined Sheila Ferguson, Wayne Sleep and Paul Nicholas in BBC One programme 'The Real Marigold on Tour' when they visited Buenos Aires, Argentina.
+In February 2019, Leeming joined Sheila Ferguson, Wayne Sleep and Paul Nicholas in the BBC One programme The Real Marigold on Tour when they visited Buenos Aires, Argentina.